 4. Socha Na Tha

 From the love guru of Indian cinema, came another beautiful take on romance, Socha Na Tha.
-Imtiaz Ali's debut film still remains one of our favourite romantic films, despite receiving a lukewarm response at the box office.
+One of the best bollywood love story movie.
+Imtiaz Ali’s debut film still remains one of our favourite romantic films, despite receiving a lukewarm response at the box office.
 Two people who are arranged to marry each other, refuse to do so but end up falling in love with one another eventually.
 No love at first sight, no over-the-top scenes, this film was as real as it gets.

 Masaan was a rare gem that one cannot afford to miss.
 Story of love and loss, this sensitive film delved into our deepest fears and insecurities and spoke to us.
 Deepak’s love for Shalu knows no caste barriers.
 This isn’t a film about a happy ending or a happily-ever-after but it teaches us to move on despite our struggles.